ConvincibleMedia/ConvincibleMedia/source/_services/digital-social.md

 slug: digital-social
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: Social Media and Digital Marketing
-  description: The digital world offers a better route to your audience.
-We'll navigate.
+  description: In the digital world, there's a better route to your audience.
+We'll
+    navigate.
   image:
 description: In the digital world, there's a better route to your audience.
 We'll navigate.